Run an update on a Delta Live Tables pipeline

 How Delta Live Tables updates tables and views

-The tables and views updated, and how those tables are views are updated, depends on the update type:
+The tables and views updated, and how those tables and views are updated, depends on the update type:

-• Refresh all: All live tables are updated to reflect the current state of their input data sources.
-For all streaming tables, new rows are appended to the table.
+• Refresh all: All tables are updated to reflect the current state of their input data sources.
+For streaming tables, new rows are appended to the table.

-• Refresh selection: The behavior of refresh selection is identical to refresh all, but allows you to refresh only selected tables.
-Selected live tables are updated to reflect the current state of their input data sources.
-For selected streaming tables, new rows are appended to the table.
+• Refresh selection: The behavior of refresh selection is identical to refresh all but allows you to refresh only selected tables.
+Selected tables are updated to reflect the current state of their input data sources.
+For streaming tables, new rows are appended to the table.

-• Full refresh selection: The behavior of full refresh selection is identical to full refresh all, but allows you to perform a full refresh of only selected tables.
-Selected live tables are updated to reflect the current state of their input data sources.
-For selected streaming tables, Delta Live Tables attempts to clear all data from each table and then load all data from the streaming source.
+• Full refresh selection: The behavior of full refresh selection is identical to full refresh all but allows you to perform a full refresh of only selected tables.
+Selected tables are updated to reflect the current state of their input data sources.
+For streaming tables, Delta Live Tables attempts to clear all data from each table and then load all data from the streaming source.

-For existing live tables, an update has the same behavior as a SQL REFRESH on a materialized view.
-For new live tables, the behavior is the same as a SQL CREATE operation.
+For existing materialized views, an update has the same behavior as a SQL REFRESH on a materialized view.
+For new materialized views, the behavior is the same as a SQL CREATE operation.

 Start a pipeline update for selected tables

-You may want to reprocess data for only selected tables in your pipeline.
+You can optionally reprocess data for only selected tables in your pipeline.
 For example, during development, you only change a single table and want to reduce testing time, or a pipeline update fails and you want to refresh only the failed tables.

 Note